 Working with engineers and accident experts to reconstruct what has happened at the scene and ensure that liability has been assigned appropriately.

 Providing a steady presence to guide families through the decision-making process.

 Help families earn financial awards to help cover the costs related to their injuries, pain, and suffering.

 File paperwork with the courts and, if necessary, take the case to trial.

 No family should feel like they have to deal with the consequences of a traumatic brain injury alone.
 Everyone needs help during their time of need.
-Because of this, reach out and speak with a traumatic brain injury attorney in San Francisco.
+Because of this, reach out and speak with a Bay Area traumatic brain injury attorney.
 You and your family could be deserving of financial compensation.